-Across the globe, we hold various workshops and provide external training to improve supplier operations, primarily in the areas of efficiency, environmental management, workplace conditions, ethics and human rights.
+Across the globe, we hold various webinars and provide external training to improve supplier operations, primarily in the areas of environmental management, workplace conditions, ethics and human rights.

 An ongoing challenge for us is striving for a sustainable and socially responsible supply chain without adding more complexity and burdens to our supplier relationships.
-Collaboration among auto manufacturers makes sense, particularly given the level of common suppliers among the major automakers.
+Collaboration among auto manufacturers to develop sustainability and social responsibility requirements for our suppliers makes sense, particularly given the level of common suppliers among the major automakers.
 This approach also helps ensure that automotive suppliers are not overburdened by duplicative OEM efforts and have a shared understanding of the key issues up and down the supply chain.
-GM works closely with many industry and supply chain-focused organizations, including the Automotive Industry Action Group (AIAG), the National Institute of Standards and Technology (NIST), iPoint and the International Automotive Task Force (IATF).
+GM works closely with many industry and supply chain-focused organizations, including the Automotive Industry Action Group (AIAG), the National Institute of Standards and Technology (NIST) and the International Automotive Task Force (IATF).

-Industry collaboration groups are a primary forum for developing and sharing responsible supply chain practices across other automotive OEMs, Tier I and sub-tier suppliers.
-For example, in the U.S., GM employees maintain leadership positions in AIAG, provide direct financial support to the organization and leverage our sponsored membership program to enable free membership for small sub-tier suppliers.
-This allows key information and tools such as responsible supply chain training materials, self- assessments, best practices and standards, currently available to Tier I suppliers, to cascade to the sub-tier supply base.
-Each tier is responsible to ensure that their sub-tiers have compliance programs.
-We also require all of our supplier quality employees who visit supplier facilities to take AIAG training regarding responsible working conditions, including child labor.
+Industry collaboration groups are a primary forum for developing and sharing responsible supply chain practices across other automotive OEMs, Tier I and subtier suppliers.
+For example, in the U.S., GM employees maintain leadership positions in AIAG, provide direct financial support to the organization and leverage our sponsored membership program to enable free membership for small subtier suppliers.
+This allows key information and tools, such as responsible supply chain training materials, self- assessments, best practices and standards, currently available to Tier I suppliers, to cascade to the subtier supply base.
+We also require all of our supplier quality employees who visit supplier facilities to take AIAG training regarding responsible working conditions, including child/slave labor.

 Localization is another important tenet of our value chain.
 When we build where we sell, and buy where we build, our vehicles are more competitive because they enjoy pricing benefits and can be built to suit unique local requirements that drive customer enthusiasm and brand loyalty.